17Q4MX2hmktmpuUKHFuoRmS5MfB5XPbhod/dropzone_ruby/README.md

 Drop Zone [![Gem Version](https://badge.fury.io/rb/dropzone_ruby.svg)](http://badge.fury.io/rb/dropzone_ruby)
 =================
-Drop Zone is a Ruby command line client for trading Bitcoin using nothing but the Blockchain / testnet.
-It  facilitates trade and secure messaging between buyers and sellers.
+Drop Zone is a Ruby command line client that facilitates trade and secure messaging between buyers and sellers, using nothing but the Bitcoin network.
+Testnet is used for communications.
+Mainnet is used for the storage of listings, buyer profiles, and reputational events.

 [White Paper](http://www.metzdowd.com/pipermail/cryptography/2015-March/025212.html)